-9. Move at the Appropriate Pace for the Market
+9. Move at the Speed of the Market

 The US is a bustling market where the “you snooze, you lose” adage prevails, but there are markets that run at a different pace than most American businesspeople are accustomed to.
 For this reason, adaptability is the name of the game – partners and customers will move at a pace comfortable to their culture, so be ready to pick up on their needs and move appropriately.

-An A+ customer service experience ensures that the new market takes well to your product or service.
+An A+ customer service experience ensures that you’ll be able to take your business to the next level.
 Use the abovementioned competitive benefits to attract the right sales teams that will provide excellent customer experiences for the locals.